/

 About This Tool

 Base64 is a binary-to-text encoding scheme that represents binary data (like images) as a string of printable ASCII characters.
-It works by splitting binary data into 6-bit groups and mapping each group to one of 64 characters (A–Z, a–z, 0–9, +, /).
+It works by splitting binary data into 6-bit groups and mapping each group to one of 64 characters (Aโ€“Z, aโ€“z, 0โ€“9, +, /).
 The resulting string is about 33% larger than the original binary, but it can be safely embedded directly in HTML, CSS, JSON, and XML where raw binary data would break the parser.
 Common uses include embedding small icons in CSS as data URIs (avoiding extra HTTP requests), sending images in JSON API payloads, and storing thumbnails in databases as text.
 This tool encodes images to Base64 and decodes Base64 strings back to viewable images, entirely in your browser.
+Because Base64 inflates size by ~33%, it pairs well with tools that first compress photos for web delivery โ€” the smaller the input, the shorter the data URI.

 Frequently Asked Questions